 For more comprehensive facilities Tunbridge Wells is 9 miles to the north.
 Railway stations can be found at Wadhurst (5 miles), Crowborough (6 miles), and Tunbridge Wells.
 These provide a fast and regular service to London Charing Cross, London Bridge and Canon Street.
 There is a regular bus service to Tunbridge Wells and Eastbourne.

 The area provides an excellent selection of both state and private schools.
 Nearby leisure facilities include tennis, bowls, numerous golf clubs, sailing on Bewl Water and at the coast.
-The area is criss-crossed with many beautiful walks through the Area of Outstanding Natural Beauty, including a footpath immediately adjacent to the property.
+The area is crisscrossed with many beautiful walks through the Area of Outstanding Natural Beauty.

 All mains services connected.